One of the best yacht clubs in Ibiza is Es Nàutic, located at the heart of San Antonio, a town west of Ibiza Island, surrounded by a beautiful bay.

 Although the list of plusses is infinitely longer, the port also has two inconvenient aspects that we have to accept.

 - The second problem is an aesthetic one as San Antonio is not one of the prettiest towns on Ibiza.
 Previous decades of cheap mass-promoted tourism have left their mark on San Antonio.
 In recent years, local authorities have tried to stop this trend.
 There has been significant improvement with clubs like Café del Mar, Mambo Café, Ocean Beach Club that have a more laid back atmosphere.
-Despite the improvements, you can still run into shirtless and shit-faced English teenagers stumbling around.
+Despite the improvements, you can still run into shirtless and intoxicated tourists stumbling around.